Sexual Fables

 Voices and Saints

-Joan of Arc - by Jules Bastien-Lepage and Mark Twain
+Joan of Arc - by Jules Bastien-Lepage, Mark Twain and others

 Jules Bastien-Lepage was from Lorraine and he painted Joan of Arc in the fall-out years after the Prussian invasion of 1870-71.
 He had fought in the French army and like many others thought of Joan as a symbol of French freedom.
 Nearby Alsace and northern Lorraine by then had become German territory, but Domrémy barely remained within France.
 This painting is from 1879.
 It is in Metropolitan Museum of Art, New York.